Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Discussion

 The results in the strong rung coupling limit are closely related to the singlet-triplet encoding, which has been studied experimentally in the $2\times 4$ Ge hole quantum dot arrays \cite{ZhangX2025,JirovecD2025,FarinaPC2025a}.
 The strong rung coupling approach does not require the thermodynamic limit or continuum approximation, making it suitable for already-existing finite-size experimental systems.
 Different effective spin chain Hamiltonians can be realized by changing merely the orientation of the applied magnetic field.
 In addition, the DM interactions in the effective Hamiltonian can be fully suppressed in several cases, while the microscopic DM interactions are generically inevitable.
-Notably, the staggered DM interactions \cite{OshikawaM1997,OrignacE2007} can also be realized in the effective spin model, as we discussed in Sec.~\ref{Sec:strong_rung}.
+Remarkably, a staggered DM interaction, which allows for a field-induced gap pertinent to the sine-Gordon model \cite{OshikawaM1997,OrignacE2007}, can be realized in the effective spin model through manipulating the microscopic spin-spin couplings, as we discussed in Sec.~\ref{Sec:strong_rung}.
 Our results suggest that Ge hole quantum arrays are an effective platform for simulating quantum spin models with DM interactions, an unprecedented direction in the artificially constructed quantum simulators.

 In the weak rung coupling limit, we construct the low-energy phase diagrams and reveal the subtle role of the DM interactions.
 These phase diagrams can provide hints for identifying the strength of SOC in the experiments.
 Specifically, the phase diagrams in Fig.~\ref{Fig:Ladder_PD_By} show strong dependence on $\eta$, the rotated phase variable due to DM interactions in the legs.
-Probing the many-body phase diagram of the spin ladder made of Ge hole spin qubits (e.g., the $2\times 4$ quantum dot arrays \cite{ZhangX2025,HsiaoTK2024,FarinaPC2025a,JirovecD2025}) may constrain the possible range of the SOC-induced interactions, independent of how spin-flip tunnelings arise.
+Probing the many-body phase diagram of the spin ladder made of Ge hole spin qubits may constrain the possible range of the SOC-induced interactions, independent of how spin-flip tunnelings arise.

 One major approximation in the weak coupling analysis is the identical-leg assumption.
 Relaxing this condition, the differences in the rotated phases, $\eta_s-\eta_\tau$, and the asymmetry in $g$ factors generically contribute to the zero modes of the $\Phi_-$ and $\Theta_-$ variables, respectively.
 As a result, commensurate-incommensurate transitions \cite{PokrovskyVL1979} can also happen in the chain-antisymmetric sectors, realizing more complicated phase diagrams.
 A systematic study for the generic non-identical legs cases will be an interesting future direction.
 We also note that in the extreme situation that $J'=D'=\Gamma'=0$ (the Kondo-necklace-like limit), the bosonization approach becomes inadequate because one of the legs cannot be described by a Luttinger liquid.
 Otherwise, the generic non-identical legs cases can be studied by extending the theoretical framework here, provided that both legs can be described by the Luttinger liquid type of theory.